A Million Little Fibers: Reception

 In his review, Eric Goldman of IGN gave the episode a score of three out of 10, mostly criticizing the way the two stories worked together, saying they would have worked better in separate episodes.

 Parker and Stone consider the episode one of their worst, with Parker saying, "That did not turn out well.
 I had higher hopes for that.
 If we were going to have Oprah's butthole and vagina and the gun and everything, it should have been in a show with the boys, not the towel."
 Stone called the episode, "weird on top of weird with weird in the middle.
 I'd erase that one.
 I think you could take that show and split it into two different shows.
 But putting it together, it just feels like, 'What the fuck is this crap?
 Why am I watching this?
 I tuned in to watch South Park.
 I did not tune in to watch Oprah's vagina talk to her butthole and a towel.'"

 Home release

 "A Million Little Fibers", along with the thirteen other episodes from South Park's tenth season, was released on a three-disc DVD set in the United States on August 21, 2007.
 The set includes brief audio commentaries by series co-creators Trey Parker and Matt Stone for each episode.

+It was also later released as part of a 10-disc Blu-ray set consisting of Seasons 6-10.